FlappyBirdCodes/Predicting-gross-profit-of-movies/README.md

 # Predicting-gross-profit-of-movies
-Linear regression model to predict gross profit of movies by using Python and Sikit-Learn
+This is another iinear regression algorithm that I wrote which predicts gross profit of movies using Python and the Sikit-Learn library.